dart-lang/language/working/0723-static-extensions/feature-specification.md

 which isn't used in the constructor return type, because it can only be passed in an explicitly resolved constructor invocation, e.g., `E<int>.C(42)`.
-In all other invocations, the value of such type variables is determined by instantiation to bound.*
+In all other invocations, the value of such type variables is determined by instantiation to bound.
+In any case, the type parameters are always ignored by static member declarations, they are only relevant to constructors.*

 When a static extension declaration _D_ has no formal type parameters, and it has an on-type `C<S1 ..
 Sk>`, the instantiated constructor return type